JustinSGray/Hyperloop/docs/usage.rst

 -----------------------------

 As each pod passes through the tube, it adds energy to the air in an amount equivalent to what was used to power the compressors.
-This added energy will cause a small temperature rise in the pod.
-Each pod cause an additional slight temperature rise as it passes, which could potentially heat the overall hyperloop system to excessive temperatures.
+This added energy will cause a small temperature rise in the tube.
+Each pod causes an additional slight temperature rise as it passes, which could potentially heat the overall hyperloop system to excessive temperatures.
 In the original proposal, to combat this effect, it was proposed that water-to-air heat exchangers could be added to the compression system.
 These would use water stored in tanks in the pod to cool the air by converting it to steam.
 The steam could then be